Simplify Your GST Compliance with Expert Guidance!

 • If the open market value is not available then the sum total of consideration in money and any further amount in money as is equivalent to the consideration not in money.

-• If the value of supply is not determinable as per above points then the value of supply of goods or services of like kind and quality
+• If the value of supply is not determinable as per the above points, then the value of supply of goods or services of like kind and quality

-• If the value of supply is not determinable as per above points then the value of supply of goods or services will be calculated as per rules 30 that means the consideration in money plus money equivalent of the non money consideration plus 10% mark up or
+• If the value of supply is not determinable as per the above points then the value of the supply of goods or services will be calculated as per rule 30 that means the consideration in money plus money equivalent of the non-money consideration plus 10% markup or

 Value of taxable supply where supply between distinct or related persons other than agent ( Rule 28)